There are now 2 possible online modes for units:

 - Details for undergraduate courses

-- Level 3 core unit in the Music Studies major sequence
+- Level 3 core unit in the Music Studies; Music major sequences

-- Level 3 option in the Music General Studies major sequence
+- Level 3 option in the Music General Studies; Music major sequences

 - Level 3 elective